douglasteeple/FollowMeDNN/README.md

 Separable convolution layers consist of a convolution over each channel of an input layer, followed by a 1x1 convolution taking the output channels from the previous step and then combining them into an output layer.
 Separable convolution helps by reducing the number of parameters.
 The reduction in the parameters improves runtime performance.
 Separable convolution layers also reduce overfitting due to fewer parameters.

-## Step 2 Bilinear Upsampling
+## Step 2 - Bilinear Upsampling

-The function `bilinear_upsample` provided implements the bilinear upsampling layer.
-Bilinear upsampling uses the weighted average of four nearest pixels, located diagonally to a given pixel, to estimate a new pixel intensity value.
+The function `bilinear_upsample()` provided implements the bilinear upsampling layer.
+Bilinear upsampling uses the weighted average of four nearest pixels, diagonal to a given pixel, to estimate a new pixel value.
 It is used in the decoder block to upsample the input to the larger layer.

-## Building the Model
+## Step 3 - Building the Model

 The steps in building the model are:
 * Create an encoder_block